jamowei/secure-wireguard-implementation/README.md

 OK, so you're confident with this guide and you want to step it up a bit?
 You want to connect through two VPNs before accessing the internet?
 Well first step is to literally do this guide TWICE, it's surely not that hard at this point, right?

-Now you have two VPS servers we will call them VPS1 and VPS2, the first is what you will connect to, the second is what ultimately will be your external IP.
+Now you have two server servers we will call them server1 and server2, the first is what you will connect to, the second is what ultimately will be your external IP.
-Thus it will be: `You ---> VPS1 ---> VPS2 ---> Internet`.
+Thus it will be: `You ---> server1 ---> server2 ---> Internet`.

-On VPS1, create a second wireguard interface, `wg1` and generate a new set of public and private keys with `wg genkey | tee privatekey | wg pubkey > publickey`.
+On server1, create a second wireguard interface, `wg1` and generate a new set of public and private keys with `wg genkey | tee privatekey | wg pubkey > publickey`.
 You do this by making `nano /etc/wireguard/wg1.conf`.
 Within this interface file insert the following (Note, the IP address does not have to be on a different subnet, remember, this interface is essentially just another client):

 -   `[Interface]`